 Star Tours: The Adventures Continue – Queue

 Entering Star Tours: The Adventures Continue at Disney’s Hollywood Studios at first feels roughly like the same experience as it has for many years.
-But after turning the first corner, guests will notice some changes.
+But after turning the first corner, Guests will notice some changes.
 The layout of the first queue room remains the same, with the centerpiece being a full-size Starspeeder being attended to by C-3PO and R2-D2.
 But it’s now the Starspeeder 1000, in bright orange and white.
-C-3PO is looking shinier than ever and the duo have new dialogue and banter.
-Classic Star Tours fans will recognize some of the audio in this area, including a variation on the familiar “Kuchana kuchana” line.
+C-3PO is looking shinier than ever, and the duo has new dialogue and banter.
+Classic Star Tours fans will recognize some of the audio in this area, including a variation on the familiar “Kuchana kuchen” line.
 But the story of Star Tours: The Adventures Continue now takes place years before the original, so nothing is quite the same.

-Star Tours is a flourishing intergalactic space travel company in this story and guests have just entered their travel facility, about to embark on a journey through the Star Wars universe.
-As such, each room throughout the queue serves as an airport-like experience, with this first one giving guests a glimpse of what they’ll soon be boarding.
+Star Tours is a flourishing intergalactic space travel company in this story.
+Guests have just entered their travel facility, about to embark on a journey through the Star Wars universe.
+As such, each room throughout the queue serves as an airport-like experience, with this first one giving Guests a glimpse of what they’ll soon be boarding.
 Likewise, overhead, a giant new HD rear-projection screen plays a loop of new Star Tours commercials, touting why they’re the best choice for outer space travel.
 Many of the commercials are hosted by Star Tours’ new spokes-droid, Aly San San.
 She also introduces the IC-360 droid, which can now be seen on the Starspeeder 1000 as well.
-This droid is the device that allows the 3D imagery seen during the ride, according to the story.
+According to the story, this droid allows the 3D imagery seen during the ride.

 Listen in to this queue area as Aly San San describes the IC-360, after which C-3PO and R2-D2 have a conversation: